16. Environments and evaluation (*)#

 ## [1] 10 20 30

-Printing an environment leads to a quite awkward result:
+Printing an environment leads to an uncanny result:

 print(e1) # same with str(e1)